getreu/tp-note/docs/source/tpnote--manpage.md

     '`short`' or '`long`' (default).
 No link rewriting occurs, for the *MODE* '`off`'.
-The *MODE* '`short`' rewrites all local relative links to absolute links, whose base is the first parent directory containing the marker file '`.tpnote.toml`'.
+The *MODE* '`short`' rewrites all local relative links to absolute links, whose base is the first parent directory containing the marker file '`tpnote.toml`'.
 NB, the directory of the marker file defines the base for all absolute local links in your Tp-Note file!
 The mode '`long`' rewrites *all* local links to absolute links whose base is the system's root directory '`/`'.
 For relative local links this is performed by prepending the path to the note file.
-Absolute local links get the path to the marker file '`.tpnote.toml`' prepended.
-In case you do not place a '`.tpnote.toml`' file in a parent directory, the base for absolute local links in your note file is interpreted as '`/`'.
+Absolute local links get the path to the marker file '`tpnote.toml`' prepended.
+In case you do not place a '`tpnote.toml`' file in a parent directory, the base for absolute local links in your note file is interpreted as '`/`'.

 >   The right *MODE* choice depends on how you view the resulting HTML:
     if you publish on a web server, then '`short`' might be a good choice.
-Do not forget to place a marker file '`.tpnote.toml`' somewhere in the document's path.
+Do not forget to place a marker file '`tpnote.toml`' somewhere in the document's path.
 If you view the HTML file directly in your web browser, better choose '`long`'.
 In this case, the present of a marker file will not affect the output.